 Messapulimala, the second highest peak of Sahyadri range still remains to be quite challenging since it was first put on the tourism map of Kerela in 2015.
 Peaked at 2640 meters, it takes around 6-8 hours to reach to the top.
-The trail is picturesquely marked with wild forest, green plains and Rhodo valley.
+The trail is picturesquely marked with wild forest, green plains, and Rhodo valley.
 Now it welcomes a lot of people like trekkers, bikers, occasional travelers or people who just want to relax.
 Peace is easy to find in these idyllic mountains.

-The name of this mountain is derived from the fact that it is formed of eight hills spreading like a moustache which gave the name ‘Meesa’.
-All these hills looked like a face of Tiger, or ‘puli’, whereas ‘mala’ means series of mountains in Malayalam, giving its complete name as Meesapulimala.
+The name of this mountain is derived from the fact that it is formed of eight hills spreading like a mustache which gave the name ‘Meesa’.
+All these hills looked like a face of Tiger, or ‘puli’, whereas ‘mala’ means a series of mountains in Malayalam, giving its complete name as Meesapulimala.
 It is one of the most beautiful mountains to climb in the Western Ghats.